Ferdi0412/MIE-443-2024/README.md

 For [contest 2](src/mie443_contest2/mie443_contest2).

 ## Startup
-To startup, you can use GAZEBO to simulate robot motion...
+To startup, you can use GAZEBO to simulate robot motion.

 # Contest 1
 For [contest 1](src/mie443_contest1/mie443_contest1/src/README.md).